chandramoulisangabathula01/wd401/L4/M4_Submission.md

 ![final_fail](images/git_action_fail_final.png)

-Then try to fixed that issues these issues wasn't found in cypress open or run because of timeout session , but when i tried to run in actions then I found its because of delay so i increased time to stop this error to occur .
+Now try to make sure that these issues are not visible due to cypress open or run due to timeout session , but when i tried to run in practice i found due to its delay so i increased the time to prevent this error tip.

 ## Passing test in Actions: